felix-vondee/zonein/README.md

 # ZONEin

 > The goal of this project was to design the front end of an event search platform.
-> The design is resposive and users can easily access information on any screen size.
+> The design is responsive and users can easily access information on any screen size.
-> The project was mostly built with bootstrap, but demonstrates usage of plain CSS flexbox and grid in certain areas.
+> The project was mostly built with bootstrap, but demonstrates the usage of plain CSS flexbox and grid in certain areas.

 ### HOME PAGE